Overlord-Runt/taranium-rover/JOURNAL.md

 okay thats done. imma use dowels to hold the parts together because its better than screws

+okay problem with the gears.

+the motors can't go next to each other without clipping

+I need to extend it out by at least 40mm to make it fit sure one wheel would need to spin a bit slowwr but I can fix that in firmware

+it should be fine hopefully.

+I spent a while looking at alternatives for the motor but I couldn't really find anything that was strong enough.

+time spent: 8 hours

+## 31st of July

 wait a minut

 I think i put the gears on backwards